polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

     This command creates a new library project named `custom-pallet` and navigates into its directory.

-2. Configure dependencies in `Cargo.toml` file

-    Add the core dependencies required for FRAME pallet development.
-Open the `Cargo.toml` file and update it as follows:
+2. Configure the dependencies required for FRAME pallet development in the `Cargo.toml` file as follows:

     ```toml
     --8<-- 'code/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet/Cargo.toml'